Lauren's Blog

 • You thought that a kitchen wasn’t that important, and then you took a cooking class in Vietnam and now you need a kitchen big enough to display that giant sticky rice steamer.

-• You fell in love with the cutest little 1912 Portland bungalow, but dear god, now all you want is the sweet, sweet expansive closet space that a ranch style house provides.
+• You fell in love with the cutest little 1912 Portland bungalow, but dear god, now all you want is the sweet, sweet expansive closet space that a ranch-style house provides.

-After 5 or 10 years, you’ll have a really clear idea of where your priorities lie for your next/forever home. and then you’re gonna take all that experience and knowledge, and move on to your next house and and just fucking nail it.
+After 5 or 10 years, you’ll have a really clear idea of where your priorities lie for your next/forever home. and then you’re gonna take all that experience and knowledge, and move on to your next house and just fucking nail it.

 Baby me, tucked away in a drawer on a boat